TheDataScienceLabs/DSLab_Probability/book/intro.md

 **By Kindyl King, Mireille Boutin, and Christopher Janjigian with Jackson Fields and Prahas Pattem**

-Welcome to The Data Science Labs on Probability!
-This is a one-credit course to accompany ECE302, MA416, STAT416, or any other introductory course on probability.
-In this course, you will explore applications of probability to problems in data science.
-You will also practice programming in Python and how to use Arduino sensors and microprocessors.
+Welcome!
+This is a one-credit course designed to accompany ECE302, MA416, STAT416, or any other introductory course on probability.
+Throughout this course, you will explore applications of probability to problems in data science.
+Additionally, you will gain practical experience in programming with Python and learn how to use Arduino sensors and microprocessors.

 This course requires no work outside of the lab.
-It has no homework, quizzes, tests, or exams.
-All work is performed during the 150 minutes spent in the lab each week.
-Our friendly undergraduate instructors will assist you and answer all your questions during lab time.
+There are no homework assignments, quizzes, tests, or exams.
+All work will be performed during the 150 minutes spent in the lab each week.
+Our friendly undergraduate instructors will be available to assist you and answer all your questions during lab time.

 Prior experience with at least one DS Lab or Python is a prerequisite for taking this course.
-Additionally, ECE302, MA416, STAT416, or any other introductory course on probability, is a co-requisite for this course.
+Additionally, ECE302, MA416, STAT416, or any other introductory course on probability is a co-requisite for this course.

-Purdue Students: You can earn Honors credit for ECE302, MA416, or STAT416 by taking this lab.
-See the syllabus for details.
+Purdue Students: You have the opportunity to earn Honors credit for ECE302, MA416, or STAT416 by taking this lab.
+Refer to the syllabus for more details.
 <br>

 ## More Information and Contact